AIMS OF THE GUIDE

 - Domotize TV, decoder, (synto) amplifiers with Broadlink e Home Assistant

-- Domotize TV, decoder, (synto) amplifiers with Broadlink e Home Assistant (V2)
+- Domotize TV, decoder, (synto) traditional amplifiers with Broadlink e Home Assistant (V2)

 - Household a traditional air conditioner with Broadlink e Home Assistant